priyank15/priyank15/README.md

 I have recently started learning Cloud frameworks and technologies particularly: AWS, GCP.<br>
 I have some exposure to frontend technologies like JSP/servlets, HTML/CSS and interested to learn ReactJS/NodeJS <br>

+I have got a PMP certification in 2025 and have worked as a Project Manager leading projects for end-to-end delivery.<br>

 I am currently working on:<br>
 <strong>Smart Power Monitor: </strong> A Java, Spring Boot, Event based Microservices application to track home device energy usage and suggest tips to save energy, implemented through a separate service - Insight Service (Spring AI + Ollama). <br>